Snektron/mamba/README.md

 To execute a turing machine run `mamba run <source>`.
 The initial tape can either be specified using `-i <input>`, via a file with `-f <file>`.
 The input isnt specified via `-i` or `-f` its read from stdin.
+A debug `-d` flag can be given to print the tape after each step.

 ## Latex generation